litnialex/telegram-proxybot/README.md

 # Run proxybot as a service
 The easest way to check how proxybot works is through 2 simple steps:
-1. Get your bot's API token from @botFather
+1. Get your bot's API token from [@botFather](https://t.me/BotFather)
-2. Go to @cloudrunbot, run /newbot and insert the API token of your bot
+2. Go to [@cloudrunbot](https://t.me/cloudrunbot), run /newbot and insert the API token of your bot

 Every bot registration gets a few months of free service and in the meanwhile you can activate suscription or choose to launch by your own.

 # Launch by your own
 Proxybot can be launched as a serverless function, as a docker container or as a Flask applicaiton.

 In any of this scenarios you will  need to supply a working MongoDB connection and populate it through `DB_URI` variable.
 MongoDB is used to store proxybot settings and connections tracking information.
-You may start with [[https://www.mongodb.com/docs/atlas/|MongoDB Atlas]] free tier.
+You may start with [MongoDB Atlas](https://www.mongodb.com/docs/atlas/) free tier.

 `TELEGRAM_ID` variable should have as value the ID of a Telegram account  assigned "proxybot owner" privilege.
-It doesn't need to be the same as bot's API token owner, and, by the way, it is impossible to find out which Telegram account is owning a bot.
+If you want to find out your TELEGRAM_ID ask [@my_id_bot ](https://t.me/my_id_bot)

 ## Launch as a serverless function
 Here is an example how to launch in Google Functions using Google's `gcloud` command: